 Funds to support CAPS are generally provided to State Departments of Agriculture and other cooperators through cooperative agreements, which are administered through the PPQ Field Operations offices (hubs).
-The annual APHIS Pest Detection "line item" appropriation is the funding source for CAPS and PPQ state surveys.
+The annual PPQ Pest Detection "line item"

+appropriation is the funding source for CAPS.
 Funds from the Pest Detection line item also may be used, in some cases when pests are found that are new to the United States or are found in new areas of the country.
 However, The CAPS Program is focused on early detection, and these surveys, if approved, are not intended to intensively delimit the extent of spread of a pest around a specific infestation site.

-The funding allocation process is linked to justifications from each State for: (I) Infrastructure and (II) Surveys to address National Priority Pests.
+The funding allocation process is linked to justifications from each State for: (I) Infrastructure and (II) Surveys to address National Priority Pests (Appendix G).
 Pests of state concern should be bundled with National Priority Pests in Bundled Surveys.

-Infrastructure
+I. Infrastructure

 Funds are provided to each state to support the State Survey Coordinator (SSC), specifically to cover expenses related to salary; benefits/fringe; standard support equipment (including but not limited to: desktop computer, laptop computer, cell phone, or other PPQ-recommended equipment); in-state travel (cooperator and/or industry meetings, outreach, etc.); and departmental overhead typical for this position.
 If a need is demonstrated for data management support, i.e., part-time salary/benefits, it may be appropriate to include these expenses in Infrastructure.
 A justification must be provided.
-Outreach should enhance survey and pest detection efforts, and should be linked to an active survey effort in the State in a manner that enhances the CAPS Program.
+Outreach should enhance survey and pest detection efforts, and should be linked to an active survey effort in the State in a manner that enhances the CAPS program (see Appendix I for a more detailed explanation).

-Out of state travel for the SSC (or other state cooperator) is capped at \$3,000, and will be approved only for CAPS-specific meetings that the individual attends in their role as the state CAPS representative.
+Out of state travel for the SSC is capped at \$3,000, and will be approved only for CAPS-specific meetings that the individual attends in their role as the state CAPS representative.
 It is not appropriate to charge to the Pest Detection agreements travel to other meetings not specific to the CAPS program.
-(Similarly, it is not appropriate to charge to Pest Detection PPQ travel to other meetings not specific to the CAPS program).
 In-state travel to conduct surveys should be addressed in the Survey work plans.
 Other in-state travel needs should be clearly aligned with supporting CAPS initiatives.

 Care also should be taken that equipment requests are needed in the current year and are not being carried over from a previous agreement.
 Equipment requests should support the SSC only, and SSCs are encouraged to provide PPQ an IT inventory to ensure needs are being met, equipment is replaced in a reasonable time frame, and equipment procured to support CAPS activities remains available to the program.
-Hand-held or mobile devices for data management will not be financially supported.
+Hand-held devices for data management will not be supported.